warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 Each synchronization creates a backup of the _Target-Workbook_ by creating a copy with a .backup extension.
 In case of a problem this copy just needs to be renamed (better ideas welcome).

 ## Installation
-1. Download and open [CompMan.xlsb][1]
-2. Perform _Setup/Renew_ even if you not intend to use CompMan as Addin.
-Setting up the basic configuration is obligatory even when the [CompMan.xlsb][1] is directly used
-3. Follow the instructions to identify a _Serviced-RootFolder_ and a dedicated _CompMan-Addin-Folder_

-Once the Add-in is established it will automatically be opened when Excel starts.
-However, the services may still be paused to avoid execution in case of problems (see Usage below for further required preconditions).
+## Installation
+1. Download and open [CompMan.xlsb][1] <br> When the Workbook is opened for the first time it will show a dialog for the required _Basic Configuration_.
+Either the open Workbook is used or an Addin instance of it may be setup which then will be available when Excel is started (requires the next step).

+2. Use the _Setup/Renew_ button on the displayed Worksheet to establish the _CompMan_ as _Addin_ .
+The service requires to re-confirm the [basic configuration](#basic-configuration).
+Once _CompMan_ had been established as _Addin_ the services will be available when Excel starts - unless it is not removed from the _Addin&nbsp;Folder_.

 ## Usage
 ### Common preconditions